You want to learn about choline? Then you will find here the most important information about the nutrient, which was formerly also called vitamin B4.

 Overdose: possible from 3,500 mg/day2

-Deficiency symptoms: including muscle and liver disorders, non-alcoholic fatty liver disease1,2
+Deficiency symptoms: including disorders of muscles and liver, non-alcoholic fatty liver1,2

 Food: Peanut butter, sunflower seeds, hazelnuts, walnuts